dionys93/ety-dictionary/data-text/inglisce/orthography/alphabet-and-letters/letter-combinations/vowels/by-IPA-sound/rhotic/IPA-ɚ.md

 | Latin derivatives | -IOR |
 | Latin -ura derivatives | -URE |

-'*' Represents no change in spelling between Modern (Websterian) English and Inglisce

 /ɚ/ has the widest range of spelling realizations of any vowel in Inglisce; distribution is largely determined by word class and etymology

 ---